-Encompassing 400 acres of Balboa Park near downtown San Diego and home to more than 650 different species of animals, the world-famous San Diego Zoo is one of the most popular San Diego attractions for travelers of all ages.
+Encompassing 400 acres of Balboa Park near downtown San Diego and home to more than 12,000 animals across 680 different species and sub-species according to the World Animal Foundation, is the world-famous San Diego Zoo.
+It is one of the most popular San Diego attractions for travelers of all ages and a must-see when in town.

 Founded in 1916, the zoo pioneered the concept of more humane, open-air enclosures for its animals to mimic their natural environments, and today it’s a leader in conservation efforts and zoological research.